 He believes his parents, both mathematics instructors, enjoyed far better prospects than he and his family (including two children) now face due to a weak job market and rising cost of living.
-"Today", he suggests, "you need more education to get less".109 source of income for Mexico after oil, have begun to dry up.
+"Today", he suggests, "you need more education to get less".
+109 source of income for Mexico after oil, have begun to dry up.
 And also because of the United States' economic downturn, many Mexican immigrants - the discouraged poor as well as the upwardly mobile - have returned home, but they find few employment opportunities, suggests Alfonso Celestino, a social scientist who works for the government of the sprawling Districto

-These problems have been exacerbated by the deep recession in the U.S.; the American market created many relatively highpaying industrial and technical jobs for Mexicans.
+These problems have been exacerbated by the deep recession in the U.S.; the American market created many relatively high-paying industrial and technical jobs for Mexicans.
 At the same time, remittances from Mexicans working in the U.S., the second-largest corrupt.112 Such institutions stymie growth by undermining innovation in a region that has been losing its industrial base for decades.
-"People come back from schools, or from the United States, with all sorts of skills and money", notes high tech entrepreneur Victor Manuel, "but there's no system here to create an economy they can contribute to".113
+"People come back from schools, or from the United States, with all sorts of skills and money", notes high tech entrepreneur Victor Manuel, "but there's no system here to create an economy they can contribute to".113 upwards of 25 percent of the population.

-Federal.110 The result has been a huge drop in the Mexican economy, one that is deeper and more severe than the drop suffered in the United States and the United Kingdom.111
+Federal.110 The result has been a huge drop in the Mexican economy, one that is deeper and more severe than the drop suffered in the United States and the United Kingdom.111 dia exico falls behind.
+There is had its most dramatic impact on the poor, who constitute

 Many trace the problem to the fundamental corruption of the Mexican system, where bribery is commonplace and connections are necessary to build even a small business.
-This has been exacerbated in Mexico City by the union-dominated Luz y Fuerza Centro, which provides power to the city and is widely cited as inefficient and and China - are rushing ahead while once-promising Mexico falls behind.
-There is widespread agreement that these countries are tapping their human and material resources more efficiently and more strategically than Mexico.114
+This has been exacerbated in Mexico City by the union-dominated Luz y Fuerza Centro, which provides power to the city and is widely cited as inefficient and